MicroMEC/documentation/testing/umec_testing.md

 # Introduction

-Details about Additional tests required for this Blue Print in addition to the Akraino Validation Feature Project
+Details about additional tests required for this Blueprint in addition to the Akraino Validation Feature Project

 Akraino Test Group Information